Indiana’s Trusted Personal Injury Advocates Since 1963.

 A commercial truck can weigh no more than 80,000 pounds, including the wheels, single axle, tandem axle, and tri-axle.
 Trucks must also fit within height, width, and length restrictions.

-What Our Truck Accident Lawyers in Indianapolis Do for You
+What Our Indianapolis Truck Accident Attorneys Can Do for You

 After you’ve been in a bad truck accident, you deserve an advocate who will go over your case thoroughly and fight for your right to seek compensation for your injuries.
 We handle each truck accident case with extreme attention to detail, working as much as we can for a favorable outcome for our clients.

-What You Can Expect When You Work with Us
+What You Can Expect When You Work with Our Law Firm

-The Damages You Can Recover from a Truck Accident Personal Injury Case
+The Damages You Can Recover in a Commercial Vehicle Accident Case

 When you’ve suffered serious injuries from a truck accident, your focus is most likely on recovery.
 You may also wonder, however, how you’re going to pay your mounting medical bills, or for the repairs to your vehicle.
 You could be entitled to monetary compensation for the damages you’ve suffered, which can help you cover some of the expenses you’ve already incurred and pay for future costs you may have.